AVEVA/CONNECT-data-services-developer-docs/content/api-reference/event-graphql-api/event-graphql-api-graph-ql.md

 <a id="opIdGraphQL_Graph QL Post"></a>

-Executes a GraphQL Query or Mutation based on the **GraphQLRequest** body content in a POST request.<br>            The query or mutation will run against a loaded GraphQL schema that defines all the Types and API's available for an ADH namespace.<br>            The request **query** property contains the GraphQL query or mutation.<br>            The request **variables** property can be used to pass named values into a query or mutation.
+Executes a GraphQL Query or Mutation based on the **GraphQLRequest** body content in a POST request.<br>            The query or mutation will run against a loaded GraphQL schema that defines all the Types and APIs available for a namespace.<br>            The request **query** property contains the GraphQL query or mutation.<br>            The request **variables** property can be used to pass named values into a query or mutation.
 The value can be a scalar or any schema defined type or type collection (serialized JSON).<br>            It returns a **GraphQLResponse** in JSON format.
 The format of the response varies depending on the request.

 <h3>Request</h3>